eavonius/powerdelivery/environments.markdown

 ### Enabling deployment to nodes

 Powerdelivery uses PowerShell to communicate from the computer running a [target](targets.html) to a remote node.
-When a fresh copy of Windows is installed on the node, default permissions usually prevent this from occurring.
+When a fresh copy of Windows is installed on a remote node, default permissions usually prevent this from occurring.
 Without a way around this, you will be denied permission to apply roles to it.

 <br />